-wn sheet of paper, correct the following sentences by adding semicolons or colons where needed to does not need a semicolon or colon, write $OK$ .
+wn sheet of paper, correct the following sentences by adding semicolons or colons where needed.
+If ce does not need a semicolon or colon, write $OK$ .
 1. Don't give up you never know what tomorrow brings.
 2. Our records show that the patient was admitted on March 9, 2010 January 13, 2010 and November 16, 2009.
 3. Allow me to introduce myself I am the greatest ice-carver in the world.
 4. Where I come from there are three ways to get to the grocery store by car, by bus, and by foot.
 5. Listen closely you will want to remember this speech.
 6. I have lived in Sedona, Arizona Baltimore, Maryland and Knoxville, Tennessee.
 7. The boss's message was clear Lateness would not be tolerated.
 8. Next semester, we will read some more contemporary authors, such as Vonnegut, Miller, and Orwell.
 9. My little sister said what we were all thinking "We should have stayed home."
-10. Trust me I have done this before.